 - Hoyng Reimann Osterrieth Köhler Haft Monégier du Sorbier Partnerschaftsgesellschaft von Rechtsanwälten mbB

-HOYNG ROKH MONEGIER Europe LLP does not provide client services.
-Such services are exclusively provided by the companies in their respective jurisdictions.
-The companies do not have any authority to act on behalf of any other company, and are liable only for their own acts or omissions.
+HRM Europe does not provide client services.
+Such services are exclusively provided by the HRM members in their respective jurisdictions.
+The HRM members do not have any authority to act on behalf of any other HRM member and are liable only for their own acts or omissions.

-This Privacy Statement describes the types and categories of personal data that are collected and processed by the members of HOYNG ROKH MONEGIER Europe LLP, the purposes of and legal bases for such data collection and processing, the duration of data processing, the measures taken to protect data, and the rights of data subjects.
+This Privacy Statement describes the types and categories of personal data that are collected and processed by the HRM members, the purposes of and legal bases for such data collection and processing, the duration of data processing, the measures taken to protect data, and the rights of data subjects.

 Scope of this Privacy Statement

-This Privacy Statement applies to all persons whose personal data are processed by HRM or any of its members, including:
+This Privacy Statement applies to all persons whose personal data are processed by HRM members, including:

 - potential clients

 - recipients of information sent by HRM members

 - any other persons that contact HRM members or whose personal data HRM members process, including applicants for a position with (one of) the HRM members.

 HRM members process personal data provided to them in the course of their business, be it directly by the data subject, such as during a visit to our website, or indirectly, e.g. through other sources such as social media.